m-wojnar/reinforced-lib/docs/source/examples.rst

   * ns3-ai (`GitHub repository <https://github.com/hust-diangroup/ns3-ai/>`_).

-Since the ns-3 requires the compilation, we will install all the required modules, transfer ns-3 files required for the communication with Reinforced-lib, and copile everything once at the very end.
+Since the ns-3 requires the compilation, we will install all the required modules, transfer ns-3 files required for the communication with Reinforced-lib, and compile everything once at the very end.

 Installing ns-3